thomfre/thomfre.dev/_posts/2021-01-27-phishing-for-slack-tokens.md

 published: true
 ---

 Slack (and other Electron apps) often use cookies to store session/access tokens.
-This got me thinking, maybe we can extract and use those tokens for something?
+Perhaps we can extract and use these tokens for something?

+Thanks to [loca1gh0s7](https://loca1gh0s7.github.io/) who gave me this idea!

 ## Extracting the tokens